Balakrishna-RK/Balakrishna-RK/README.md

 - [**Design and Analysis of 8-Bit Carry Select Adder: Schematic Design, Layout Design and LVS Validation using SKY130 PDK**](https://github.com/Balakrishna-RK/Balakrishna-RK/tree/main/Projects/Design_and_Analysis_of_8-bit_Carry_Select_Adder_Schematic_Design_Layout_Design_and_LVS_Validation_using_SKY130PDK)
 - [**Schematic Design and Analysis of an 8-Word 8-Bit Static RAM with 6T Storage Cells using SKY130PDK**](https://github.com/Balakrishna-RK/Balakrishna-RK/tree/main/Projects/Schematic_Design_and_Analysis_of_an_8-Word_8-Bit_Static_RAM_with_6T_Storage_Cells_using_SKY130PDK)
 - [**Design and Analysis of a 10MHz Two Stage Operational Amplifier Using GPDK045**](https://github.com/Balakrishna-RK/Balakrishna-RK/tree/main/Projects/Design_and_Analysis_of_a_10MHz_Two_Stage_Operational_Amplifier_Using_GPDK045)

-### Here are the technical skills from your resume formatted as bullet points:

 ### Technical Skills
 - **Hardware Description Languages**: Verilog, System Verilog